 - Case studies

 Clinical case studies that engage students, allowing them to practice what they’ve learned and develop critical thinking skills.

 A quick medication guide, sample patient assessment form, and care planning map make learning active, so students retain the knowledge gained.

 All-inclusive membership is your best value, with free e-textbooks, unlimited access to over 200 case studies, exclusive topics, and video teaching aides.

-Get started today for only $1!Join Now
+Get started today!Join Now

 Part I: Is Nursing for You?

 - Do you have what it takes to be a nurse?
 Simple quiz with reflections that get to the heart of successful nursing.
 Identify areas of weakness so students can convert them to a strength!

 - How to thrive, not merely survive while a student.
 Practical principles that will help decrease student stress and anxiety while a student.